Army Wives: International airings

 The series began airing in Ireland on Monday, October 15, 2007, on TG4 (in English) and in New Zealand on Thursday, June 19, 2008, on TV2.
 The series began airing in Australia on December 1, 2008, on Network Ten and currently on pay TV provider Foxtel.
 South African network M-Net also airs the series; the second season ended on M-Net on Monday, January 5, 2009.
 Sky Living in the United Kingdom broadcast the first three seasons.
 However, in February 2012, it was announced that the channel had not purchased the rights for the fourth season.

 The series was broadcast in Italy on November 1, 2007 on Fox Life and Rai 2.
 The series also airs in Israel in the winter of 2008 on Yes stars Drama.
 The series began airing in the Netherlands in 2008 on NET 5, while the second season aired starting April 26, 2010.
 In the French-speaking part of Belgium, Wallonia, the first season began airing on RTL-TVI on August 3, 2008 whereas the second season was shown on cable television network BeTV starting from December 26, 2008.
 In France, the show retitled American Wives was first broadcast on Monégasque channel TMC on November 27, 2008.
 Sister channel TF1 started airing the first season on August 13, 2012.

 In the French-speaking parts of Canada, Historia started airing the first season on January 4, 2010.
 The series was then brought to an associated channel, Series+, and which started airing from season 1 again on November 4, 2010, on a daily basis.
 The first season and the first 13 episodes of the second were aired in the Arab World on MBC 4 while the third season began on Tuesday, May 11, 2010, on Fox Series.
-The series began airing in Russia on FOX Life and in Sweden the series is aired on Sjuan.

-The series aired on RTL Television in Croatia, starting on December 10, 2018.
+The series began airing in Russia on FOX Life, in Sweden the series is aired on Sjuan and was also broadcast on RTL Television in Croatia.